Posted on Wednesday, 23rd June 2010 by Eric Cressey

 Also, in another Miniaci et al. study, MRIs of 30 asymptomatic shoulders under age 50 demonstrated “no completely ‘normal’ rotator cuffs.”
 People’s MRIs are such train wrecks that we don’t even know what “normal” is anymore!

-As is the case with back pain, these issues generally only become symptomatic when you don’t move well - meaning you have insufficient strength, limited flexibility, or poor tissue quality.
-For more information on how to screen for and prevent these issues from reaching threshold, check out Mike Reinold and my Optimal Shoulder Performance DVD set.
+As is the case with back pain, these issues generally only become symptomatic when you don’t move well – meaning you have insufficient strength, limited flexibility, or poor tissue quality.
+For more information on how to screen for and prevent these issues from reaching threshold, check out Optimal Shoulder Performance from Mike Reinold and me.